RichStone/richstone.github.io/_posts/2018-10-18-git-simple-tutorial-explanation-for-beginners.md

 ---
-title: "Git is just a Game - A Simple Tutorial Explanation Analogy - LEVEL 0"
+title: "Git is just a Game - LEVEL 0: Introduction"
 layout: single
 permalink: /blog/git-simple-tutorial-explanation-LEVEL-0/
 date: 2018-10-18
+header:
+  teaser: /assets/images/posts/gamification-git.jpg
+  image: /assets/images/posts/gamification-git.jpg
 ---

 This blog series is an attempt to explain git and GitHub with an analogy to games.
+We gamify a git tutorial here so to say.
-It can also be used as a walkthrough tutorial for total beginners.
+This particular post can also be used as a full walkthrough for total beginners to get started with git.
+{: .text-justify}

 Some abstract concepts are often difficult to grasp and git has a lot of them.
 A good analogy can help to understand, to make connections, to demystify and to memorize those concepts.
 {: .text-justify}